dalexeev/gdscript-preprocessor/README.md

 3. Export the project.

 The original scripts will not be changed, but in PCK/ZIP the scripts will be changed.
-Use ZIP to check the changes.
+Use ZIP to check to check the result.
 If any errors occurred during the export, you will see them in the Output Log.

 ## Settings

 You can change the settings in the Options tab of the Export dialog:

 <details>
-<summary>Screenshot<summary>
+<summary>Screenshot</summary>

 ![image](screenshots/export_options.png)